timewave-computer/valence-coprocessor-app/README.md

 #### `./crates/circuit`

 The Valence Zero-Knowledge circuit.
 It serves as a recipient for witness data (state proofs or data) from the associated controller.
 It carries out assertions based on business logic and outputs a `Vec<u8>`, which is subsequently forwarded to on-chain applications.

-#### `./crates/domain`

-Defines the state model of a domain for the app.
-This crate provides facilities to produce state proofs derived from light client validated blocks.
-Use JSON arguments to perform verified queries that will be incorporated into the coprocessor SMT tree.

 #### `./crates/controller`